Special Projects at CHART 2024

 The same hybrid figures appear in Kohlmann’s paintings again and again: bodies turn into candelabras, heads unfurl wings, a tailless cow acts as shelter, and women grow leaves as limbs.
 Strange in a way that only Kohlmann can achieve.

-Emma Kohlmann's painting Oversized Family Tree will be presented as part of the Special Projects programme for CHART 2024 by V1 Gallery.
+Emma Kohlmann's painting Oversized Family Tree was presented as part of the Special Projects programme for CHART 2024 by V1 Gallery.